Nagavenkatasai7/AWS-642/HA-642/README.md

-I hope you are having a wonderful day.
+Hello, I hope you are having a wonderful day.

 Coming to the website, as per the instructions from the professors, I created 3 HTML pages.
 They are